NSLS-II-BMM/BeamlineManual/docs/instruments.rst

 Here are photos of some of the sample holder options.
-There are designs which use slots or circle for the sample position.
+There are designs which use slots or circles for the sample position.
 The circular holes are 13 mm, which is a common size for a pellet press.
 13 mm pellets can usually slip snugly into those holes.